taublast/AppoMobi.Maui.Gestures/README.md

 This library is used by [DrawnUI for .NET MAUI](https://github.com/taublast/DrawnUi.Maui).

-## What's New - 1.9.2.5
+## What's New - 1.9.3.1

-* Fixed crash on iOS targeting less than v18.
+* Velocity calculation optimized
-* Compiled for .NET 8
+* Compiled for both .NET 8 and 9.

 ## Features